Why is the City doing this project?

 Where is the project located?

-What improvements are proposed?
+What improvements are included?

-- New and improved pedestrian crosswalks
+- Two new mid-block pedestrian crosswalks

 - New 5-foot wide bike lanes on both sides of the street